n074v41l4bl34u/Secp256k1.NET/README.txt

 ---------------------------------------------------------------------

-The settings for the project are by default "MachineX86 (/MACHINE:X86)".
+The settings for Secp256k1.NET are by default "MachineX86 (/MACHINE:X86)".
 For 64 bit projects, switch it in the project properties.
+For AnyCPU projects, use the Proxy project.

 ---------------------------------------------------------------------